 There’s a cliche: When a couple becomes parents, they stop hanging out with their friends.
 But I found that some of the people closest to us grew even closer during this first year.
 We saw some of our friends more than ever.
 Friends who had babies at the same time became support group friends; we’d toss around our experiences, and while many were unique, we’d learn that none of us was doing anything alone.
 Friends without children actually became more involved in our lives, as if our struggles and successes were their own.
 It made us feel ever more loved.

 When the party ended the in-laws took Genevieve home, and our friends left, one by one.
 It was around this time that my wife began crying and deliriously thanking everyone.
 Until I met my wife I never realized how important it was to tell people you love them, but now it’s expected, and I’m glad for that reality.
 She reminded our friends of the crucial role they play in our lives, then as we left, we accepted a complimentary shot from the bartenders.
 That’s when I told the bartenders how important they were to me (and, trust me, they are).

 That’s when I realized why the first birthday party matters.
-It’s not really about the baby, but about the two people – and the family that surrounds those people – that helped the baby grow happy and healthy.
+It’s not about the baby, really.
+It’s about the two people – and the family that surrounds those people – that helped the baby grow happy and healthy.